ENCCS/intermediate-mpi/content/communicators-groups.rst

 .. keypoints::

-   - You can use tags to differentiate the source of messages, but this approach is neither scalable nor safe.
+   - You can use tags to differentiate the source of messages, but this approach is neither extensible nor safe.
    - You can create new communicators by splitting or grouping.